nest/nest-simulator/doc/examples/rate_neuron_dm.rst

 The two decisions units are coupled via mutual inhibition.
 Next the multimeter is created and the handle stored in mm and the option ``record_from`` is set.
 The multimeter is then connected to the two units in order to 'observe' them.
-The ``Connect`` function takes the handles as input.
+The :py:func:`.Connect` function takes the handles as input.

 The decision making process is simulated for three different levels of noise and three differences in evidence for a given decision.
 The activity of both